DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 **Procedure**

-- Firstly, used a standard scaler to ensure that all features have a similar scale to prevent some features from dominating others.
+- First, use a standard scaler to ensure that all features have a similar scale to prevent some features from dominating others.
 - Split the unlabeled data into training and test datasets with a ratio of 9:1, respectively.
 - Used elbow methods to determine an optimal number of clusters.
 <p align="center">